L5Sharp.Gateway 1.0.1

 var tag = content.Tags.Get("SomeTag");

 Another spot where this library shines is reading collections of tags.
 Since we can query an L5X using LINQ and pass that collection to the client, we never even need to know the tag name or type at all.
-For example, we can read all tags in a certain program:
+For example, we can read all tags in a certain program as shown here.

 var tags = content.Query<Tag>(t => t.Scope.Container == "MyProgram");

-Use the client object to write a known tag by name and type, providing an update action.
+Use the client object to write a value to a known tag.

 {